mwilliamson/jq.py/README.rst

 If on Cygwin, you probably want to install
 `apt-cyg <https://github.com/transcode-open/apt-cyg>`_.
-Once apt-get is installed, you can install the remaining dependencies with:
+Once apt-cyg is installed, you can install the remaining dependencies with:

 .. code-block:: sh